rothskeller/packet-shell/README.md

 The packet shell includes support for generating PDF versions of messages and ICS-309 logs.
 If you don’t need that — for example, if you are using the packet shell only in scripts — you can use a version without PDF generation support.
-It is substantially faster and smaller than the full version.

-For Linux, Mac OS, or Windows on amd64, follow the instructions above, but download the version with `_nopdf_` in the name.
-For other operating systems or architectures, follow the instructions above, but omit the `-tags packetpdf` from the build command.
+It is substantially smaller than the full version and may be a bit faster.
+If you want that, follow the “For other OSs or architectures” instructions above, but omit the `-tags packetpdf` from the build command.

 ### Private Forms